oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 - `direct` - a direct method invocation, which was not inlined and not deleted
 - `indirect` - an indirect method invocation, which was not inlined and not deleted
 - `deleted` - a deleted method invocation
-- `devirtualized` - a deleted indirect invocation which was devirtualized
+- `devirtualized` - an indirect method invocation that was devirtualized to at least one direct call and then deleted

 The result of 2 matched inlining trees is again a delta tree.
 Each node in the delta tree is an inlining tree node paired with an edit operation.
 Edit operations include insertion, deletion, relabelling, and identity.
-The kind of the edit operation is indicated by the prefix of the node.
+The kind of edit operation is indicated by the prefix of the node.

 - prefix `.` = this inlining tree node is present and unchanged in both compilations (identity)